Swe3z/PHPPROJ/README.md

-Hey just worked with a friend to create a website for schools so they can manage their class schedules ;) have to rework it cause the database structure is shit; litteraly dont forget to run it locally we are poor. database called *eduplanner.sql* App name: Eduplanner
+And obviously, dont forget to run it locally we are poor..... yet:) .
+/n database called *eduplanner.sql*
+/n App name: Eduplanner